KShips/energy-meter-tracker-addon/readme.md

 # Energy Meter Tracker

-A Home Assistant add-on that records your electricity usage in precise half-hour blocks — the same intervals used by your energy supplier for billing.
+A Home Assistant add-on that records your electricity usage in precise half-hour blocks — the same intervals used by UK energy supplier for billing.

 ## What it does